Worldwide selections for Thales Pad, the connected Windows EFB tablet

 Thales Pad is installed on a mount that has been optimized for B777 cockpit, designed by Air France Maintenance & Engineering.

-Adapted to any type of airline, the Thales Pad is also installed on A350s for launch customer Air Caraibes, Rwandair A330s and on the Sukhoi Superjet 100 aircraft available in linefit.
+Adapted to any type of airline, the Thales Pad is also installed on A350s for launch customer Air Caraibes and Rwandair A330s.
 More recently, another major airline in the US selected Thales Pad to equip their A350 fleet, extending our footprint to North America.